 Allow Splunk Observability Cloud services in your network 🔗

-Splunk Observability Cloud is composed of a number of different services.
+A number of different services make up Splunk Observability Cloud.
 If your organization has stringent networking security policies that apply to sending data to third parties, use one of the following methods to ensure network access to Splunk Observability Cloud services:

 Use a simple HTTP/HTTPS proxy 🔗